miykael/nipype-beginner-s-guide/_sources/normalize.txt

 Normalize Your Data with ANTs
 =============================

-Usually, we first normalize the subject specific anatomy to the template and than use the resulting transformation matrix to normalize the functional data (i.e. first level contrasts) to the template.
+Usually, we first normalize the subject specific anatomy to the template and then use the resulting transformation matrix to normalize the functional data (i.e. first level contrasts) to the template.
 But this also means that we assume that the functional and the anatomical data is laying on top of each other, or in other words, that they were coregistered to each other.

 The coregistration of the functional data to the anatomical data means multiple interpolation of your data.
 That's why the coregistration and the normalization of your functional data should be done directly in one transformation.
 To account for both possible cases, the following script will show you both ways.
 The approach where both coregistration and normalization will be done in one step will be called **complete transformation**, and the approach where we only do a normalization will be called **partial transformation**.
 Partial does not mean that it doesn't lead to a complete normalization of the data, it just means that the coregistration of the functional and structural data was already done in an earlier step.